 Under the Shop Trading Hours Amendment Act 2016, local councils were given the power to make policies to allow shops within their area to trade on Easter Sunday.

-There is currently not an Easter Sunday Shop Trading Policy in place for Christchurch and the Council is not currently proposing to introduce a policy for Easter 2017.
+There is currently not an Easter Sunday Shop Trading Policy in place for Christchurch and the Council is not currently proposing to introduce a policy.

-This means there will be no change in the rules around Easter Sunday trading in Christchurch for Easter 2017, and the rules remain as set in the Shop Trading Hours Act 1990.
+This means there will be no change in the rules around Easter Sunday trading in Christchurch, and the rules remain as set in the Shop Trading Hours Act 1990.